Have you ever asked why your company is spending so much time and money to produce marketing content for the little value it receives back?

 Vocabulary: more money, more sales, more cash-flow, clients, customers, patients, revenue, income, referrals, marketing that produces, financial fitness, business and personal solvency, fulfillment, great reputation, personal confidence, fulfilled dreams, to be famous, beautiful home, happy and satisfied wife, happy family, proud family, goals achieved, personal riches, feel good everyday, personal satisfaction, great lifestyle, more time for family, well-known and respected, high self-esteem, great schools for kids, great upbringings and childhoods, can grow the business, can build a team, business problems become solvable, future looks terrific, finally experiencing the joy of success, wonderful rock-star type feelings daily, overall happiness, contribute more to their community and society, give more to charities and other causes…

 IMPORTANT- Your customers are always the main characters in their lives; not your company or your product.
 You are the teacher, the guide in the relationship.
 It’s important to not position yourself (your company) as the hero.
 That causes people to shut down quickly.

-Step 2: List The Specific Problems Your Customer Wants To Solve or What Desires They Want To Fulfill (Include personal and emotional)
+Step 2: List The Specific Problems Your Customer Wants To Solve or Desires They Want To Fill (Include personal and emotional)